 *Be mindful not to indulge in other “not so healthy” foods like chips or other sugar-free labeled packaged items in order to satisfy cravings

 *If you need bars for a quick snack– I recommend either Primal Kitchen Collagen Bars or Bulletproof Bars since they are very low in sugar

 *Eat adequate protein and healthy fats to keep you satisfied and full throughout the day, and to help alleviate any cravings

->

-> *I typically avoid ALL added sugars during the detox, including honey, maple syrup, stevia (I don’t use anyways) and dates.
+*I typically avoid ALL added sugars during the detox, including honey, maple syrup, and stevia (I don’t use anyways).
 If allowing yourself to cut back on these ingredients but still consume, go for it!
 Some people thrive off going cold-turkey… others need some leeway

->

-> *Read this article for what NOT to do during a sugar detox, including switching to diet sodas and eating only sugar-free foods
+*Read this article for what NOT to do during a sugar detox, including switching to diet sodas and eating only sugar-free foods

 *Check out my Trader Joe’s Healthy Shopping Guide for a headstart on what to buy at the grocery store